kadalu/kadalu.github.io/_posts/2020-01-30-announcing-kadalu-0.5.md

 ## What to expect in the next release?

-We are happy to solve the Kubernetes storage requirements; more exciting features are coming up.
-Feel free to open new issues if your Cloud storage use cases are not covered.
+We continue to make Kadalu more natively integrated with Kubernetes.
+There are some major features we have coming up.
+You can use our [issue tracker](https://github.com/kadalu/kadalu/issues) for use cases and workloads which need to be reviewed for priority.

 A few key features you can expect in the 0.6 release(End of Feb 2020),